Last Updated on March 18, 2022 by SDN Staff

 On average: How many hours a week do you work?
 How many hours do you sleep per night?
 How many weeks of vacation do you take?

-It’s difficult to say with any regularity the number of hours I work, because it often depends on how many patients I have in any particular clinic or what number of surgeries I have on any particular day.
-I would estimate that I work at my orthopaedic surgery job between 40 and 60 hour per week.
-That doesn’t include the time that I spend writing articles for my blog and many newspapers, magazines, and websites or other social media work.
+It’s difficult to say with any regularity the number of hours I work because it often depends on how many patients I have in any particular clinic or what number of surgeries I have on any particular day.
+I would estimate that I work at my orthopedic surgery job between 40 and 60 hours per week.
+That doesn’t include the time that I spend writing articles for my blog and many newspapers, magazines, websites, or other social media work.
 As much as I can, I try to sleep six to seven hours per night and I take one to three weeks of vacation a year.
 Occasionally I use conferences in mountain or beach destinations where I’m speaking as part conference/part vacation opportunities.

 Are you satisfied with your income?
 Explain.

 Yes, I am satisfied with my income.
 I never went into medicine solely to make money.
 You have to love helping patients.
 If you don’t, no amount of money will make the job worth it, in my opinion.

 I would strongly discourage anyone from choosing medicine as a career specifically because of potential income.
 Reimbursements from providing health care services to patients are declining quickly, and the amount of work required for each patient in terms of documentation and a number of other issues make earning the same amount of money doctors made in the past more and more difficult.